-?
 Have you ever felt similarly to Paul, when thinking about those in your life who don't know Christ?
-Possible answers: offer possible answers that can be used as a starting point

 For Discussion and Accountability

 ?
 Are there things that drive you to great frustration lately?
 Have you considered that God is in control even in that situation?